Baal Hammon

-Baal Hammon, properly Baʿal Ḥamon (𐤁𐤏𐤋 𐤇𐤌𐤍), meaning "Lord Hammon", was the chief god of ancient Carthage.
+Ba'al Hammon (𐤁𐤏𐤋 𐤇𐤌𐤍), meaning "Lord Hammon", was a Punic-Berber syncretic deity and the chief god of ancient Carthage and Numidia (Note: "Among the local iconographic particularities in Cuicul, Mons and Sitifis, Saturn and the deities of the Sun (Tafukt) and the Moon (Ayyur) are highly venerated and occupy the same register or are put on the same level.").
 He was a weather god considered responsible for the fertility of vegetation and esteemed as king of the gods.
 He was depicted as a bearded older man with curling ram's horns.
-Baʿal Ḥammon's female cult partner was Tanit.
-"Baali farming" refers to non-irrigated agriculture in Algeria and Tunisia.
+Ba'al Ḥammon's female cult partner was Tanit.
+Ba'al Hammon was worshipped only in North Africa and Carthaginian colonies of the western mediterranean including Iberia, Sicily, Sardinia and the Balearic Islands.

-The meaning of his first name "Baal" is identified as one of the Phoenician deities covered under the name of Baal.
-However, the meaning of his second name "Hammon" is a syncretic association with Amun, the god of ancient Libya whose temple was in Siwa Oasis where the only oracle of Amun remained in that part of the Libyan Desert all throughout the ages.
-This connection to Amun, makes it possible to equate Baal Hammon lord of the sky to either Zeus or Cronos.
+In Carthage and North Africa, Baʿal Hammon was especially associated with the ram and was also worshiped as the horned deity Baʿal Qarnaim "Lord of the Two Horns", He had several temples in Volubilis, Cirta, Iol, Hippo Regius, Timgad and many others however his chief temple was in an open-air sanctuary at Jebel Boukornine ("the two-horned hill") across the bay from Carthage, in Tunisia.

 Etymology

-The meaning of his first name "Baal" is identified as one of the Phoenician deities covered under the name of Baal.
-However, the meaning of his second name "Hammon" is a syncretic association with Amun, the god of ancient Libya whose temple was in Siwa Oasis where the only oracle of Amun remained in that part of the Libyan Desert all throughout the ages this connection to Amun, makes it possible to equate Baal Hammon lord of the sky to either Zeus or Cronos.
-Historians Crake & Walbank dismiss a claim that Hammon meaning "Brazier" in ugarit which implies that Baal Hammon is equated to Apollo which is a solar deity, the original author of this claim describes his own conclusions as "clearly very hypothetical".
+The meaning of his first name "Ba'al" is identified as one of the Phoenician deities covered under the name of Ba'al. However, the meaning of his second name "Hammon" is a syncretic association with Ammon, the god of ancient Libya whose temple was in Siwa Oasis where the only oracle of Ammon remained in that part of the Libyan Desert all throughout the ages this connection to Ammon, makes it possible to equate Ba'al Hammon lord of the sky to either Zeus or Cronos.
+Historians Crake & Walbank dismiss a claim that Hammon meaning "Brazier" in ugarit which implies that Ba'al Hammon is equated to Apollo which is a solar deity, the original author of this claim describes his own conclusions as "clearly very hypothetical".

-Frank Moore also dismisses a hypothesis based on arguments presented for a connection to Hamōn, the Ugaritic name for Mount Amanus, a peak in the Nur Mountains that separate Syria from Cilicia, this connection makes Baal Hammon a Moon god which the author sees as another reason why this connection is insufficient.
+Frank Moore also dismisses a hypothesis based on arguments presented for a connection to Hamōn, the Ugaritic name for Mount Amanus, a peak in the Nur Mountains that separate Syria from Cilicia, this connection makes Ba'al Hammon a Moon god which the author sees as another reason why this connection is insufficient.